UoB-OOP/coms10017/SETUP.md

 out on what of the best package managers out there.
 Brew is very easy to install, use, and even remove if you need to, and it will simplify most (if not all) package management that you will ever need to do on Mac.
-Refer to the homepage for insutrctions or [the detalied docs page](https://docs.brew.sh/Installation.html).
+Refer to the homepage for instructions or [the detailed docs page](https://docs.brew.sh/Installation.html).
 Brew is so good that it has beed [ported to Linux](http://linuxbrew.sh/) too!